 2. Following your child’s lead doesn’t mean just following him from one activity to another

-‘Following the lead’ is a Floortime phrase that can often be misunderstood.
-If your child is distractible due to his/her sensory profile or challenges with motor planning and sequencing, (s)he might wander from activity to activity.
-But following your child’s lead doesn’t mean just going from one activity to another with him/her.
+Follow the lead is a Floortime phrase that can often be misunderstood.
+If your child is distractible due to their sensory profile or challenges with motor planning and sequencing, they might wander from activity to activity.
+But following your child’s lead doesn’t mean just going from one activity to another with them.

 In our son’s case, he initially showed great interest in a giant ball, so Dad followed his lead and grabbed the ball.
 He engaged and interacted with Dad around this ball for a few exchanges but then wandered over to the slide.
 At this point, you might decide to follow him over to the slide and engage there, but Jake gave us a different suggestion.

 Jake pointed out that our son likely didn’t lose interest in the giant ball.
 He just didn’t know what to do next due to motor planning challenges, so he left the exchange between he and Dad.
 Here is where Jake encouraged Dad to entice him back to his original activity around the giant ball.
 This would help our son re-engage and decrease his pattern of distraction or fragmentation.

 Jake encouraged Dad to use high affect and do something with the ball that would capture our son’s attention and interest.
 Dad decided to throw the ball up next to the other smaller ball that was up on the ledge.
 This got our son’s attention and he was back in an instant, ready to play again.